-If you’re interested in storing a lot more or keeping files and folders long term, you’ll want something bigger.
-A 1TB drive should suit most needs for the foreseeable future, but if you envision storing hundreds of movies — maybe you ripped your DVD collection — or just never want to run out of space, there are drives available today that offer multiple terabytes of space.
+If you’re interested in storing a lot more or keeping files and folders long term, you’ll want something more significant.
+A 1TB drive should suit most needs for the foreseeable future.
+Still, if you envision storing hundreds of movies — maybe you ripped your DVD collection — or just never want to run out of space, there are drives available today that offer multiple terabytes of space.

 SSD vs. HDD

 External drives are served up in two flavors: HDDs and SSDs.
-We talk more in-depth about the differences between the two in a separate article and below where it affects specs, but essentially they are two different ways of storing and accessing data.
+We talk more in-depth about the differences between the two in a separate article and below where it affects specs.
+Still, essentially they are two different ways of storing and accessing data.

 HDDs (hard drive disk) use spinning magnetic disks to store data.
-Read/write heads change this data as necessary, which is why you hear their iconic spinning sounds.
+Read/write heads change this data as necessary, so you hear their iconic spinning sounds.
 SSDs (solid-state drives) use tiny gate transistors in cells that can flip on or off based on electric pulses.
 They have no moving parts, hence the name.

-Broadly speaking, SSDs are significantly faster than HDDs but can grow very expensive.
+SSDs are significantly faster than HDDs in many instances but can grow very expensive.
 HDDs are cheaper, but also larger, slower, and more easily damaged.
 For external drives, it’s usually best to choose an SSD except in particular circumstances.

 Size isn’t everything, even when it comes to external drives.
-Transfer speed is incredibly important too because if you transfer files back and forth to a huge drive regularly, you don’t want to wait forever for the transfer to complete.
+Transfer speed is incredibly important.
+If you transfer files back and forth to an enormous drive regularly, you don’t want to wait forever for the transfer to complete.

 Two main factors play a role in how fast your drive can operate: The underlying storage technology and the connector it uses.